A Growing Guide - How do I chit, plant, grow and harvest my potatoes?

 Many customers post their questions with pictures on our social media pages.
 Questions like "Is this ready to harvest" are best with pictures.

 We will answer your questions as soon as possible.
 Note this is not live chat or 24 hours.
-You may find your answer on our FAQ page or on the tabs on each product page under the description.
+You may find your answer on our FAQ Seed Potato page or our FAQ Potatoes To Eat Page or on the tabs on each product page under the description.